James-Fleming12/EvidentialHDC/README.md

 where we trail GeoID's source-only are wet_ground and motion_blur, where their source-only model is already strong (69.1, 67.2) and their adapted barely moves it (69.3, 69.1), i.e. the win there is architectural (MinkowskiNet/Cylinder3D point backbone), not the adaptation.
+The HyperLiDAR extractor (`hyper`, R1 prototype rule) trails on zero-shot (35.5 mean) — under the prototype rule it is weaker than the linear-probe extractors; see the ceiling note below for its R4 headroom.

 **Why we also show the ceiling:** our labeled ceiling (see below) is a *supervised oracle upper bound*: it is fit on the corrupted pool with